ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/StackLinked.rst

 This is particularly effective when elements are taken from one stack and given to the other.
-If instead both stacks grow at the same time, then the free space in the middle of the array will be exhausted quickly.
+If instead both stacks grow at the same time, then the free space in the middle of the array will be exhausted quickly, and the array has to be resized.

 .. _TwoArrayStacks:

-.. inlineav:: lstackTwostackCON dgm
+.. inlineav:: LinkedStack-Twostack-CON dgm
+   :long_name: Two Stacks in the same Array
-   :links: AV/List/lstackCON.css
+   :links: AV/ChalmersGU/CGU-Styles.css
-   :scripts: AV/List/llist.js AV/List/lstackTwostackCON.js
+   :scripts: AV/ChalmersGU/LinkedStack-Twostack-CON.js
    :align: center